resurfaceio/test-django/API.md

 ## General Queries

-The following query will return logs information availabe in the local databse.
+The following query will return news information availabe in the local databse.

 ```
 query{
-  logs{
+  newss{
     id
-    log
+    news
     user{
       username
     }